 The older they get the harder it becomes to even get mine out, let alone agree on where to go.
 They either look at me as if I’m stark raving mad sporting two heads when all suggestions are considered such a ‘baby’ thing to do!

 Over the years I’ve endured some really shit days out, really bloody boring.
-Not because I didn’t like being out with my kids, no sir-reeeeee I love being with my kids, the shit days were mainly down to attractions being a total let down.
+Not because I didn’t like being out with my kids, no sir-reeeeee I love being with my kids, the shit days were mainly down to attractions being a major let down.

-Let me share with you an extract from my upcoming book 100 Shit Days out with Kids, okay so I lie, there is no book, but there are shit days out with kids.
+Let me share with you an extract from my upcoming book 100 Shit Days out with Kids, okay I lie, there is no book, but there are shit days out with kids.